 NEMO Track Teams Strike Gold At Class 2 MSHSAA Championships

-Milan, Schuyler County, and Highland won gold medals at the May 20-21, 2022 MSHSAA Class 1-2 Track Championships at Jefferson City.
+Milan and Highland won gold medals along with several high finishes at the May 20-21, 2022 MSHSAA Class 1-2 Track Championships at Jefferson City.
 The second day was plagued by rain, causing the event to be delayed by two hours.

 Rain fell on the 4x400m relay medal ceremonies and some of the final event competition.

 Shon Stark won a Highland gold medal in the boy’s discus.
-Kait Hatfield from Schuyler County won the Class 2 girls discus gold medal.
+Kait Hatfield won the Class 2 girls discus gold medal.

 Cady Pauley captured a Milan gold medal in the girls shot put with a heave of 43’ 3 ¾”.
 Kait Hatfield won a Schuyler County silver medal at 38’ 6”.